 - Ode to Intoxication: "Take Two and Pass" is about smoking blunts.

-- Production Throwback: The third verse of "Moment of Truth" takes some of its lyrics from the unreleased song "I'm Not Superman" and slightly alters them.
+- Production Throwback: The third verse of "Moment of Truth" takes some of its lyrics from an unreleased song called "I'm Not Superman" and slightly alters them.

 - Punny Name: Gangster —> Gang Starr.

 - Scare Chord: "Jazz Thing" has a couple in the intro.

 - Sequel Song: "Speak Ya Clout" is one to "I'm the Man", featuring the same lineup of artists, but this time in reverse order.

 - "Brainstorm" has Guru singing part of the Community Audition theme song, albeit a slightly altered version.